In this article

 The policy should also be available in all the languages in which a service is provided.
 For instance, if you have a multilingual website, you will need to translate the cookie policy in all those languages.

 Cookies aren’t exactly static.
-Providers may often change the types of cookies they upload or their filenames.
+Providers may often change the cookie types they upload or their filenames.
 Other teams with website access at your organization may implement a solution that uses cookies without letting your compliance or legal team know.
 Modern business websites are often subject to change frequently, so it can be easy to lose track of what sorts of cookies you’ve deployed.

 To keep your policy up to date, you’ll need to perform regular scans of your site to take a catalog of the cookies at use on your site and what functions they perform.
 CMPs have the benefit of both managing cookie consent on your site as well as scanning and categorizing the cookies you use.
 After all, you can’t block or permit cookies based on user consent if you don’t know what cookies are on your site and what they’re doing.